rcompos/kubespray-and-pray/README.md

     Nodes may be added later by running the Kubespray _scale.yml_.

-2. Optional: From __control node__, edit all.yml and k8s-cluster.yml.
+    _Optional:_ From __control node__, edit _all.yml_ and _k8s-cluster.yml_.
 Config cluster to your needs.

-    `$ vi ~/kubespray-and-pray/files/all.yml`
-    `$ vi ~/kubespray-and-pray/files/k8s-cluster.yml`
+    _~/kubespray-and-pray/files/all.yml_
+    _~/kubespray-and-pray/files/k8s-cluster.yml_

-3. From __control node__, run script to install Kubernetes cluster on machines specified in inventory.cfg.
+2. From __control node__, run script to install Kubernetes cluster on machines specified in inventory.cfg.

+    Specify a user name to connect to via SSH to all cluster machines.
+User _solidfire_ is used in this example.
+This user account must exist and with sudo privileges and be accessible with password or key.
+Supply the user's SSH password when prompted, then at second prompt supply sudo password or press enter to use SSH password.

-    `$ pray-for-cluster.sh`
+    `$ pray-for-cluster.sh solidfire`

 Congratulations!
 You're cluster is running.
 Log onto a master node and run `kubectl get nodes` to validate.